CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

 ### Code

 The code related to our data processing and validation are all stored in folder `\Code`.
-This folder contain the following files:
+This folder contains the following files:

 - **main.py** - The main function calls data processing and analysis functions for each dataset.
 - **trajectory_extraction.py** - Code used in Step 1 to extract AV longitudinal trajectories.